astronomer/docs/astro/install-azure.md

 To complete the installation process, you'll:

-- Create an account on Astro.
+- Add the Astronomer Service Principal to your Azure Active Directory (Azure AD) instance.
-- Activate your Astro data plane by registering Azure features and adding the Astronomer Service Principal to your subscription.
+- Assign an Owner role to your subscription.
-- Share information about your Azure subscription with Astronomer.
+- Register the Azure features.

 When you've completed the installation process, Astronomer support creates a cluster within your Azure subscription to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.